Snyderman Scholars Applied Genomics & Precision Medicine Summer Program

 Announcing our 10-week Applied Genomics & Precision Medicine Summer Program for undergraduates!

 This program provides Duke undergraduate students an opportunity to participate in a faculty-mentored research project in applied genomics and precision medicine.
-This full time, 10-week program runs from May 21 - July 25.
-Due to a change in campus housing availability, the program dates have revised slightly.
+This full time, 10-week program runs from May 20 - July 26.
+2019.

 Program Overview and Availability

 Students must identify the mentor/laboratory they wish to work with for the summer, meet with the potential mentor and provide a description of their proposed project in the application.
 Mentors must be faculty members in any Duke school; preference will be given to CAGPM faculty.
 Students must also obtain a letter of support from the faculty mentor, confirming the mentor’s willingness to host the student for the summer.
-A stipend will be available to mentors to cover project expenses.
 The proposed project must clearly focus on an area of applied genomics or precision medicine, such as

 - -omics-driven biomarker discovery and insights into disease biology;